lakejs/lake-docs/reference/box.md

 ### toolbar <Badge type="info" text="Read only" />

-A toolbar for the box.
+A floating toolbar attached to the box.

 * Type: `FloatingToolbar`